VWAS/polaris/README.md

 ## Coming Soon

 - Neuron (Closed Source Framework).
-You will find out lata this year what exactly that is!
+You will find out later this year what exactly that is!
 We can say tough: It will revolutionize some stuff